zhengjilai/Raft-based-Distributed-Lock/README.md

 **Parameter configuration** determines some internal parameters for either Raft or dLock.
 Generally you do not need to revise them.
 See comments in config file if you want to revise certain parameters.

-**Storage configuration** are the path for Entry database and system log.
+**Storage configuration** are the paths for Entry database and system log.
 For log level, the default value is Info.
 However, you can select your wanted log level from Critical, Error, Warning, Notice, Info, Debug.